mjt323/Cloud-Security-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- _TODO: What is the main advantage of automating configuration with Ansible?_ The main advantage of using ansible is that it lets you model highly complex IT workflows, it is a free open source tool, and no special coding skills are required.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._